kurosiko/Kuros-VideoFetcher/README.md

 > Auto Download

-Open config.ini and rewrite dl_latest to True, dl_channel url
+Open config.ini and rewrite dl_latest to True, dl_channel url.
+If exit  = True,Automatically close the app when the automatic download is finished.
 Enter the channel url in .
 At that time, please delete the original "Channel URL 1" and "Channel URL 2".
 That's an example input.
-Don't remove the brackets
+Don't remove the brackets.

 For bug reports and feedback, please visit the following GitHub page: